Email Processing in Lua

 end

 The table is used as an input argument of the spamd_report_hook function.
-It contains the information about the email message being processed (structure, headers, body, information about the sender and the recipient, information about the SMTP session).
+It contains the information about the message being processed (fields, structure, headers, body, information about the sender and recipients, information about the SMTP session).

 Field